 - Identify and care for injuries

-- Collect physical evidence
+- Collect forensic evidence

-- Collect photos of injuries if needed
+- Collect photos of injuries if needed (and if patient consents)

 - Give crisis information and referral to support services

 - Provide resources for appropriate medical follow up, including introductions to help agencies